jaymes-nsek/NRLA-Dashboard/README.md

 ## Project summary
 NRLADashboard is an Angular application that surfaces key dashboard information and live weather context for its widgets.
 The project is built with [Angular CLI](https://github.com/angular/angular-cli) version 21.0.4 and uses Angular Material styling to present cards and chips that update in real time.

-## Goal
-Provide a responsive dashboard experience that combines application metrics with current weather and temperature data, ensuring users see up-to-date conditions alongside their core dashboard content.

 ## Getting started

 1. Install dependencies: